YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair follicles need adequate nutrition, but transplanted grafts do not grow faster because you force extra protein beyond your normal needs.
 After implantation, the grafts go through early anchoring, possible temporary shedding, resting, and gradual regrowth over months.
 That timeline cannot be bullied by a larger scoop.

-This is where supplement marketing can create false pressure.
-A patient may think, “If protein builds muscle, maybe more protein builds grafts.”
+Supplement marketing can create false pressure at this point.
+It is easy to think, “If protein builds muscle, maybe more protein builds grafts.”
 The scalp does not work that way.
-Normal protein intake supports general healing and hair biology; excessive intake does not turn the recovery clock forward.
+Normal protein intake supports general healing and hair biology.
+Excessive intake does not turn the recovery clock forward.

 The bigger risk is eating too little because of appetite loss, travel, anxiety, or extreme dieting.
 Low calorie intake, poor protein intake, iron deficiency, illness, surgery stress, and rapid weight change can all make hair shedding harder to interpret.
 That does not mean every shed hair is caused by diet.
 It means recovery is easier to judge when the basics are stable.